Skip to content

 Key Takeaways

-Do I Have Whiplash?
-Signs and Causes
+Is It Whiplash?
+Understanding the Signs and Causes

 After a sudden jolt, whether from a car crash or a fall, you might feel a bit dazed but otherwise okay.
 However, the effects of whiplash can be sneaky, often showing up hours or even days later.
 This delay can make it tricky to connect your pain to the incident.
 Recognizing the signs and understanding what causes this common neck injury is the first step toward finding relief and getting the right care for your body.
 Here’s what you need to know about the symptoms and common culprits behind whiplash.